-- A minimum of a 3.60 or greater GPA in all ABE courses - Completion of at least 18 credit hours of prior ABE courses - Be in Good Academic Standing with Lincoln College (including ALL Lincoln College coursework).

-- Have successfully completed ENG 101: English Composition I and ENG 102: English Composition - Have no outstanding Incomplete Grades at the time of the request. - Have demonstrated discussion of the impact of the overload on Financial Aid, if applicable - Have no current registration holds including, but not limited to, financial aid hold, registrar hold, health hold, and/or student accounts hold. - Have demonstrated a clearly articulated time management plan which addresses specifically how they will accomplish a work-student-life balance during the sessions of overload.
+- A minimum of a 3.00 or greater GPA in all ABE courses - Completion of at least 9 credit hours of prior ABE courses - Be in Good Academic Standing with Lincoln College (including ALL Lincoln College coursework). - Have successfully completed ENG 101: English Composition I and ENG 102: English Composition II - Have no outstanding Incomplete Grades at the time of the request. - Have demonstrated discussion of the impact of the overload on Financial Aid, if applicable - Have no current registration holds including, but not limited to, financial aid hold, registrar hold, and/or student accounts hold. - Have demonstrated a clearly articulated time management plan which addresses specifically how they will accomplish a work-student-life balance during the sessions of overload.

-Students wishing to request an overload may petition the Executive Director of the Accelerated Bridge to Education at http://linconcollege.edu/registrar/forms/abe-overload.
-ABE overload requests must be submitted no earlier than 2 sessions prior to the session for which the overload is requested for the request to be approved.
+Students wishing to request an overload may petition the Executive Director at http://linconcollege.edu/registrar/forms/abe-overload.
+ABE overload requests must be submitted at least 3 weeks before the start of the overload period.